uio-carpentry/organisational/workshop_operations/checklists.md

 * add your name to the instructor list under "List values - instructors" below the planning schedule and fill check the appropriate boxes in the Instructors sheet
 * send a call for co-instructors and helpers to the ``organizers @ swcarpentry dot uio dot no`` list and ask them to sign up in the spreadsheet
 * NOTE: a full-day workshop can only be confirmed if at least two instructors have signed up in the spreadsheet
+* To generate the workshop website at uio-carpentry dot github dot com:
+  1) make sure you are a member of uio-carpentry, the [uio-carpentry github organisation](https://github.com/orgs/uio-carpentry/people).
+If you aren't, send an email to carpadmin @ swcarpentry.uio.no with your GitHub username to invite you.
-* generate the workshop website at uio-carpentry dot github dot com using the template from https://github.com/swcarpentry/workshop-template.
-NOTE: make sure that you are a member of the [uio-carpentry github organisation](https://github.com/orgs/uio-carpentry/people), and *choose this organisation as owner* for the workshop repository when you import the template
+  2) create the webpage using the template from https://github.com/swcarpentry/workshop-template.
+NOTE: as the repository name, *use YYYY-MM-DD-uio* (using the correct date) and not python/R/oslo... or any other text, and *choose the organisation uio-carpentry as owner* for the workshop repository when you import the template.
+(If needed, ownership can be transferred later)
 * Submit a self-organized workshop to Carpentry central from [this form](https://amy.carpentries.org/forms/self-organised/).
+Note: If you're running a one-day workshop, choose *Short session (less than two days)*, and UiO workshops are usually public, so please choose *This event is open to the public*.
+You may add your co-instructors'/helpers' email addresses in the last field where you are asked about communication.
   The Regional Coordinator will then register instructor information at the Carpentry's sytem as well as make workshop information visible on Carpentry website.
-* if you are not yet a member of [uio-carpentry on github](https://github.com/orgs/uio-carpentry/people), create a GitHub profile and send an email to ``organizers @ swcarpentry dot uio dot no`` with your GitHub username and ask to be added.
 * organise pre-workshop meeting with the other instructors and the helpers to go through lesson materials etc.

 ## A Week Before